-Here’s what you need to know about the effects of substance abuse on family members and family roles.
+Here’s what you need to know about the effects of substance abuse on family members and their roles.

 Family Roles in Addiction

-As our perspective has grown in regard to mental health and the effect that our social environment has on our behaviors, it has become apparent that an addicted person doesn’t operate in isolation.
+As our perspective has grown regarding mental health and the effect that our social environment has on our behaviors, it has become apparent that an addicted person doesn’t operate in isolation.

 Falling into the role of being an enabler is one of the easiest things to do as a family member.
 Our care and concern for our addicted loved one can override reason and calculated response to the situation.

 We will want to believe the best about the person, even when the circumstances don’t provide any evidence for success.
-An enabler can take many forms, but the crux of it lies in continuing to supply the addicted person with means to continue self-destructive behavior.
+An enabler can take many forms, but the crux of it lies in continuing to supply the addicted person with the means to continue self-destructive behavior.
 This can include providing ongoing money, housing, food, transportation, or other resources.
-It can also include continuing to make excuses for why the addicted person doesn’t seek help.
-Taking on the role of an enabler is to self-sabotage your own desires for your loved one to change.
+It can also include making excuses for why the addicted person doesn’t seek help.
+Taking on the role of an enabler is self-sabotaging your desires for your loved one to change.

-Most people can think of the person who plays the role of a clown at family gatherings.
+Most people can think of the person who plays the clown role at family gatherings.

 In family dynamics, this person is referred to as the Mascot.
-A person in the role of mascot tends to be highly aware of the gravity of the addiction situation and is likely to acutely feel the stress and worry that goes along with having a loved one trapped in addiction.
+A person in the mascot role tends to be highly aware of the gravity of the addiction situation and is likely to acutely feel the stress and worry of having a loved one trapped in addiction.

-Rather than expressing this concern as distress, however, the mascot will attempt to bring some relief to the negativity by keeping things lighthearted and humorous.
-While this type of approach does bring short-term relief, continuing to rescue an addicted person from the seriousness of the situation does little to move the family member toward lasting change.
+Rather than expressing this concern as distress, the mascot will attempt to bring some relief to the negativity by keeping things lighthearted and humorous.
+While this approach brings short-term relief, continuing to rescue an addicted person from the seriousness of the situation does little to move the family member toward lasting change.

-The mascot is also at risk of developing mental health problems, due to avoidance of addressing his or her own stress.
+The mascot is also at risk of developing mental health problems due to avoiding addressing their stress.

-This family member may be used as an example that the addicted person is compared to, indicating that he or she is not good enough until this standard is met.
-This type of comparison of roles can be defeating to the addicted person, as the likelihood of a family to have more than one hero is low.
+This family member may be used as an example that the addicted person is compared to, indicating that they are not good enough until this standard is met.
+This type of comparison of roles can defeat the addicted person, as the likelihood of a family having more than one hero is low.

 The family member in the hero role suffers, as well, due to the unceasing pressure to compensate for the perceived lack that is generated by the one who is absconding from the family through addiction.

-These roles stand in contrast to the roles that the addicted person will often find himself or herself identifying with.
-In order for positive changes to occur within the family system, the part that the addicted person plays must also be addressed.
+These roles stand in contrast to the roles that the addicted person will often find themselves identifying with.
+For positive changes to occur within the family system, the part that the addicted person plays must also be addressed.
 Some of the descriptions that can be applied to the addicted family member include the following:

-In order for these other roles to be maintained, there has to be a basis of comparison established.
+For these other roles to be maintained, there has to be a basis of comparison established.
 For there to be a martyr, there has to be something to sacrifice.
-For there to be a hero, there has to be something to overcome.
+To be a hero, there must be something to overcome.

-For there to be good people, there has to be someone to blame for what is going wrong.
-This subject of blame is known as the scapegoat, and an addicted person often plays this part in taking the blame for any ongoing family dysfunction.
+For there to be good people, there must be someone to blame for what is going wrong.
+This subject of blame is known as the scapegoat, and an addicted person often takes the blame for any ongoing family dysfunction.

-A trained therapist knows that this individual is not the cause of family problems, but is rather a representation of the fact that the entire family system will benefit from some psychoeducation and rebalancing of roles.
-In the case of addiction, it is very often the addicted person who prompts the family to come in, but it is the whole family who will benefit from family support.
+A trained therapist knows that this individual is not the cause of family problems but is rather a representation that the entire family system will benefit from some psychoeducation and rebalancing of roles.
+In the case of addiction, it is very often the addicted person who prompts the family to come in, but the whole family will benefit from family support.

 Establishing New Roles and Rules

-Family members can find benefit in learning how to respond to their addicted loved one appropriately, and how to establish boundaries for their own self-care.
-Enablers can begin to reduce the behaviors which feed the continuation of addiction while increasing the behaviors which communicate to the addicted person that he or she is unconditionally loved.
+Family members can benefit from learning how to respond to their addicted loved one appropriately and establish boundaries for their self-care.
+Enablers can begin to reduce the behaviors which feed the continuation of addiction while increasing the behaviors which communicate to the addicted person that they are unconditionally loved.

-Those in the hero role can benefit from deciding to take some of the weight of the world off of their own shoulders, and through increasing the practice of compassion for self, and others.
+Those in the hero role can benefit from deciding to take some of the weight of the world off of their shoulders and increasing the practice of compassion for themselves and others.

-Now that you know more about the effects of substance abuse on family roles, you might want to consider contacting a professional for guidance.
+Now that you know more about the effects of substance abuse on family roles, you might consider contacting a professional for guidance.

 Overcoming addiction is a challenge, especially when it involves several family members.
 For the best results, we recommend working with a team of professionals.
-This will help avoid potential problems among family members in the future, which is important.
+This will help avoid potential problems among family members, which is important.